Mount Keira: Mining history

 In May 1861 a narrow-gauge tramway was constructed from the incline to Belmore Basin (Wollongong Harbour) after the Mount Keira Tramways Act was passed by parliament.
 In 1878 the tramroad was widened to standard gauge and horse teams used for hauling the coal were replaced by steam locomotives.
-These locomotives, the Keira No. 1 and Keira No. 2 were the first locomotives to work on this coal route but steam locomotives were earlier used at Bulli Colliery from 1867 – even though the first Bulli locomotive purchased proved too heavy for the track which had previously been designed for an ingenious gravitational coal-skip incline to the jetty over four cuttings and four bridges.
+These locomotives, the Keira No. 1 and Keira No. 2, were the first locomotives to work on this coal route but steam locomotives were earlier used at Bulli Colliery from 1867 – even though the first Bulli locomotive purchased proved too heavy for the track, which had previously been designed for an ingenious gravitational coal-skip incline to the jetty over four cuttings and four bridges.
 The locomotives at Keira ceased running in 1954 when the line was closed.

 On a modern street map the route of the tramway followed Gooyong Street, Rose Street, Throsby Drive (Tramway Bridge) and then between Campbell Street and Smith Street (including the Illawarra Master Builders Club carpark) to Osborne Park and Belmore Basin.
 The route can still be traced on a modern aerial or satellite photograph.
 In 1937 Australian Iron & Steel (later a subsidiary of BHP) acquired the colliery for its Port Kembla steelworks.
 In 1942 a diesel locomotive was introduced at the mine, the first underground diesel locomotive in Australia.

-In 1954 the skipway and tramway was replaced by a tunnel driven from the escarpment at the head of the company's private railway between Mount Nebo and Mount Kembla.
+In 1954 the skipway and tramway were replaced by a tunnel driven from the escarpment at the head of the company's private railway between Mount Nebo and Mount Kembla.
 In 1955 the mine was renamed Kemira (from Kembla and Keira).
 Longwall mining was introduced in the 1960s.
 Peak production was reached in the year ending November 1979 with 770684 t.
 In 1982 a downturn in the steel industry resulted in 189 employees (60% of the workforce) being retrenched, resulting in a 16-day "sit-in" protest by 30, and mining finally ceased on 27 September 1991.